Sanat-Mishra/Analysing-Synonymous-Mutations./README.md

-# Exploring the effects of SynonymousMutations IITB Summer Project 2019
+# Exploring the effects of SynonymousMutations, IIT-B Summer Project 2019